Aboriginal and Torres Strait Islander Research Fellowships frequently asked questions

 Which organisations can apply for Advance Queensland ATSI Research Fellowships?

-The applicant organisation must be a Queensland-based agency that has an Australian Business Number and is registered for GST.
+The applicant organisation must be a Queensland-based agency that conducts research.
+The agency must have an Australian Business Number and be registered for GST.
 This includes universities, research agencies, government organisations, not-for-profit organisations and businesses.
 There can be only one applicant organisation for an individual fellowship project.

 Does the nominated Fellow have to work for the applicant organisation?

 Yes.
 The Fellow must be employed by the applicant organisation for the duration of the fellowship.

 Can a business/company apply for an Advance Queensland Research Fellowship?

 Yes, provided they satisfy the eligibility conditions.
 However, the nominated Fellow must have a partner that is a Queensland university or other research agency.
 In some instances the Queensland based industry/end-user organisation may be the applicant organisation.

 How many collaborative partners are required to secure a fellowship?